sumup/typeid/README.md

 # TypeID

-TypeIDs are a draft standard for *type-safe, globally unique identifiers* based on the upcoming [UUIDv7 standard](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-01.html#name-versions).
+TypeIDs are a draft standard for *type-safe, globally unique identifiers* based on the [UUIDv7 standard](https://datatracker.ietf.org/doc/html/rfc9562).
 Their properties, particularly k-sortability, make them suitable primary identifiers for classic database systems like PostgreSQL.
 However, k-sortability may not always be desirable.
 For instance, you might require an identifier with high randomness entropy for security reasons.
 Additionally, in distributed database systems like CockroachDB, having a k-sortable primary key can lead to hotspots and performance issues.

 While this package draws inspiration from the original typeid Go package ([github.com/jetify-com/typeid-go](https://github.com/jetify-com/typeid-go)), it provides multiple ID types: